Getting to YES!

 The Concept

 This article in no way substitutes reading the book.
-If you want to learn more about the concept we encourage you pick up the , watch the writers' and watch videos about it.
+If you want to learn more about the concept we encourage you pick up the book, watch the writers' speeches and watch videos about it.

 In their book "Getting to Yes: Negotiating an Agreement without Giving In" (original edition 1981, 2nd ed.
 1991, 3rd ed.
 2011), Roger Fisher, William Ury, and Bruce Patton introduced the world to the possibilities of mutual-gains negotiation, or integrative negotiation.
 The authors of Getting to Yes explained that negotiators don’t have to choose between either waging a strictly competitive, win-lose negotiation battle or caving in to avoid conflict.